 Counselling allows you to express the concerns that you feel are impacting upon you.
-Counselling offers the opportunity to communicate, reflect, think and consider on those areas of your life and experiences where support would be beneficial.
-It is entirely up to you as to what you would like to discuss, reflect upon and consider during the course of your counselling journey.
+Within a safe environment, you have the opportunity to communicate, reflect, think and consider on those areas of your life and experiences where support would be beneficial.
+It is entirely up to you as to what you would like to discuss during the course of your counselling journey.
 As the central focus of the counselling process, what you say is valued, respected and most importantly, heard.

-There are many positives to coming to Counselling, in using that space and time.
-In experiencing Counselling, you may experience the following changes.
+There are many positives to coming to Counselling.
+You may experience the following changes.